EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/02-Concept-Design/Design.md

 ### Selection:
 ![BoatBot](files/BoatBot.png)
 ### Rationale:
-Our team decided to select design concept 2, The aquatic rover.
+Our team decided to select design concept 2, the aquatic rover.
 This selection was made by a majority vote from our group members.
 Our team made this selection as we  feel that this exploration device is the most versatile, the most interesting, and the most straightforward.
-We believe that this design will fulfill the project requirements well, and be the ideal device for our targeted user.
+We believe that this design will fulfill the project requirements well and be the ideal device for our targeted user.